umb-ai-institute/ai-hackathon-website/README.md

 # 2024 Fall AI Application Hackathon

+## Registration & Submission

+- Registration Form: (Will be available on Oct 7th until Oct 20th)
+- Submission Form: (Will be available on Oct 14th until Oct 20th)

+## Contact and Questions
+For help with team projects and technical help, reach out on Teams.

+For questions about the Hackathon rules, email us at ai@umb.edu or ai.sac@umb.edu.

 ## Overview

 Teams will participate in a Hackathon to advance an applied AI project of their choosing over the days of **10/7-10/20**.